What is the National Survey?

 LGBTIQA+ and Brotherboy & Sistergirl people deserve specific services and supports for experiences of sexual violence and this research can support advocacy efforts.

-Participation in this survey can bring us closer to better understandings and increased supports.
+Your participation in this survey has brought us closer to better understandings and increased supports.

-Do you identify as part of the LGBTQIA+ community and/or as a Brotherboy or Sistergirl?
+• Identified as part of the LGBTQIA+ community and/or as a Brotherboy or Sistergirl.

-We are also interested in your attitudes and understandings about sex, consent and being a bystander.
+We were also interested in attitudes and understandings about sex, consent and being a bystander.

 Artists & Designers